 Fluoroquinolones and nitrofurans.
 Antagonists.

 Cephalosporins and Fluoroquinolones.
-Severe leukopenia, pronounced nephrotoxic effect.
+Severe leukopenia, a clear nephrotoxic effect.

-It is forbidden to mix and inject in the same solution (syringe):
+It is forbidden to mix and inject in one solution (syringe):

-Penicillins are not mixed with ascorbic acid, B vitamins, or aminoglycosides.
+Penicillins are not mixed with ascorbic acid, B vitamins ®, aminoglycosides.

-Cephalosporins (especially ceftriaxone ®) are not combined with calcium gluconate.
+Cephalosporins (especially ceftriaxone ®) do not combine with calcium gluconate.

 and hydrocortisone.